Marfung37/PC-Saves-Get/README.md

 ``--over-solves`` or ``-os`` - have the percents be saves/solves (default: false)
 ___
 ## filter
-Filter path.csv of fumens that doesn't meet the wanted saves
+Filter path.csv for only solves that meet the wanted saves and outputs the solves
 ### Options
 ``--wanted-save`` or ``-w`` - the save expression
 ``--key`` or ``-k`` - use wantedPiecesMap.json for preset wanted saves